Matthias-Kuhn/University-Muenster-Typst-Template/lib/pages/declaration_of_independent_processing.typ

   v(40pt)

   text("I consent to having my thesis cross-checked with other texts to identify possible similarities and to having it stored in a database for this purpose.
-I confirm that I have not submitted the following theses in part or whole as an examination paper before.")
+I confirm that I have not submitted the following thesis in part or whole as an examination paper before.")

   v(60pt)